-The OIG has issued 12 audit reports related to delivery and retail operations.
+The OIG has issued 12 audit reports that identified opportunities to improve management of delivery and retail operations.
 While none of these reports are directly related to our objective, they do identify opportunities to improve management of delivery and retail operations.
-The details of the reports are included in Appendix A of this report.
+The details of the reports are included in Appendix A.